MalteHoel/local_subtraction_paper_code/realistic_volume_conductor_investigation/README.txt

   sudo apt install python3-matplotlib

   On older Ubuntu distributions the version of skimage in the package repository is not recent enough.
-In this case, you thus need to use pip to install a more recent version of scikit-image that fits to your environment.
+In this case, you can use pip to install a more recent version of scikit-image that fits to your environment.
 The plots in the paper were created using version 0.22.0 of scikit-image.